FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/dryrun-manager/readme.md

 ### Successful example

-RPC input contains the target node and the output contains a list of commands which would be sent to the device if the RPC commit or checked-commit was called.
+RPC input does not contain the target node and the output contains a list of commands which would be sent to the device if the RPC commit or checked-commit was called.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/dryrun-manager:dryrun-commit' \